niemopen/ntac-admin/examples/src/Augmentation/README.md

 I put the source code (XSD and CMF) for the examples into the ntac-admin repo.
 You will find:

 * 02-NoAug – message schema for the base case, no augmentations in this message spec
-* 03-AugCCwithE – message schema for complex content augmented with an element
+* 03-CCwE– message schema for complex content augmented with an element
-* 04-AugCCwithA – message schema for complex content augmented with an attribute
+* 04-CCwA – message schema for complex content augmented with an attribute
-* 05-AugSCwith A – message schema for simple content augmented with an attribute
+* 05-SCwA – message schema for simple content augmented with an attribute
-* 06-AugSCwithE – message schema for simple content augmented with an element
+* 06-SCwE– message schema for simple content augmented with an element
+* 07-ACCwE– augmenting all complex content with an element
+* 08-ACCwA– augmenting all complex content with an attribute
-* 07-AugOTwithE – augmenting every object with an element *(BROKEN at this time)*
+* 09-ASCwA – augmenting all simple content with an attribute.  *Doesn't work for XSD types.*
-* 08-AugOTwithA – augmenting every object with an attribute *(BROKEN at this time)*
+* 10-ASCwE – augmenting all simple content with an element.  *Doesn't work for XSD types.*

 **Conclusion**